Overview and Benefits

 Effectively Supervising International Students

-Will you be supervising international student employees?
+Will you be supervising or interacting with international student employees?
 If so, this course is for you.
 International students are a tremendous resource to our campus.
 Awareness of both the benefits and challenges of cross-cultural supervision will help both supervisors and the students develop productive, positive, and collaborative working relationships.
 This session will be packed full of practical information as well as strategies for applying what you have learned.

 Student Reward & Recognition Programs